Drunella/libefs/README.md

 orgiginal documentation) and a writable area.
 For the writable part the libray alternates between two areas of equal size.
 If one area is used up (by deleting and re-creating files) all active files will be copied to the other area and the original area will be erased.
-The process for copying is called defragmentation.
-Defragmentation can take up to several minutes, depending on the used space.
+This defragmentation process can take up to several minutes, depending on the used space.

 ## Configuration